olliesharp5/green-thumb/README.md

 ## User stories

 User stories can be viewed on this project's [kanban board](https://github.com/users/olliesharp5/projects/4)

+Please view the "Planning" section for more detail regarding how I implemented agile methodologies.

 ### Strategy